-Substitutions for evaporated milk include whole milk, two percent milk or heavy or light cream.
+Evaporated milk substitutions in pumpkin pie include whole milk, two percent milk or heavy or light cream.
 Use the same amount of milk or cream--14 fluid ounces.

-Pumpkin puree substitutes: squash or carrots, either canned or fresh.
+Pumpkin puree substitutes: pureed squash or carrots, either canned or fresh.

 If you're out of brown sugar, you can substitute the brown sugar for granulated sugar.